 At this point, the Germans decided to have Coco use her womanly wiles to get them out of the war in the West.
 Since she was so chummy with the brass at the Ritz, it must have been easy to set up, perhaps over cognacs late at night after a full meal.

-Coco, perhaps realizing that she had to do something to merit her continued good fortune under the Nazis, agreed to go talk to her good friend British Prime Minister Winston Churchill to end this silly war business.
+Coco, perhaps realizing that she had to do something to merit her continued good fortune under the Germans, agreed to go talk to her good friend British Prime Minister Winston Churchill to end this silly war business.
 As we know, there were unofficial contacts between the British and Germans at various times during the war, though they always came to nothing.
 The war was not going to end merely because of a social visit, but the process had to start somewhere.

 |Coco with Winston Churchill and his son Randolph, apparently on a hunting trip before the war.|

 Coco, the story goes, accordingly flew to Lisbon, which was Spy Central during the 1940s.
 Portugal was neutral (as, technically, was Spain, though it pushed the boundary of neutrality), and Lisbon had direct flights to London and Paris.
-Going from the Nazi to the British side of the front was a simple matter of changing planes in Lisbon as if the war had never existed.
+Going from the German to the British side of the front was a simple matter of changing planes in Lisbon as if the war had never existed.
 Of course, that makes it sound a lot more normal than it was - famous actor Leslie Howard of "Gone With the Wind" (apparently also a spy) was shot down by German fighters on such a routine passenger flight from London to Lisbon on 1 June 1943.
 However, if you wanted to go from one side to the other, it was a heck of a lot easier to do it via Lisbon Airport than the alternatives (as referenced in the classic film "Casablanca").

 Apparently, after suitable diplomatic arrangements had been made, Coco would get on a plane and meet Churchill.
 However, this is where the plan collapsed.
 Coco insisted that her friend, an Italian lady with whom she supposedly was in love, carry Coco's letter to Churchill to set up the meeting.
 Inexplicably, the Italian lady lost her nerve at the last minute, and the whole thing never happened.
-The Nazis must have had a good laugh about the fickle women trying to do man's work and act like diplomats.
+The Germans must have had a good laugh about the fickle women trying to do man's work and act like diplomats.

 After the war, Chanel was questioned but never convicted of any sort of improper activities.
 It is easy to throw around words like "traitor" and "collaborator," though, and the partisans were not in a particularly understanding mood for someone who had lived the life of luxury on the German dime while they suffered deprivation and, when caught, death.
-Coco wisely decided to seek friendlier climes after the Nazis were booted out of France in late 1944.
-She fled to Switzerland with her Nazi boyfriend, but eventually returned to Paris after things quieted down.
+Coco wisely decided to seek friendlier climes after the German were booted out of France in late 1944.
+She fled to Switzerland with her German boyfriend, but eventually returned to Paris after things quieted down.
 Coco died in her sleep at the Ritz in 1971.
 Her brand lives on.